rafa-net/FizzBuzz-solution/README.md

 # fizz-buzz
 A fun little exploration with beginner JavaScript and the FizzBuzz problem.
-Prints (with a fade-in effect) out every number involved in the FizzBuzz solution.
+Prints the solution out with a fade-in effect.